LuChenLab/GWPIS/README.md

 # GWPIS: Geometric Weighted Pathway Interaction Score

 GWPIS (Geometric Weighted Pathway Interaction Score) is a framework developed to explore the interaction between SARS-CoV-2 proteins and host immune pathways.
-The library integrates **D-SCRIPT** protein-language models (available at [https://d-script.readthedocs.io](https://d-script.readthedocs.io)) and weighted pathway activity to quantify how SARS-CoV-2 proteins interact with host immune responses at the pathway level.
+The library integrates D-SCRIPT protein-language models (available at https://d-script.readthedocs.io) and weighted pathway activity scores from PROGENy (available at https://saezlab.github.io/progeny/) to quantify how SARS-CoV-2 proteins interact with host immune responses at the pathway level.

 ## 📦 Required R Version and Packages